prakharcode/Large-file-processor/README.md

 # Large file processing

-Submitted by: Prakhar Srivastava

 - **Problem Statement**: Aim is to build a system which is able to handle long running processes in a distributed fashion.

-1. Your code should follow concept of OOPS
-2. Support for regular non-blocking parallel ingestion of the given file into a table.
+1. Support for regular non-blocking parallel ingestion of the given file into a table.
 Consider thinking about the scale of what should happen if the file is to be processed in 2 mins.

 3. Support for updating existing products in the table based on `sku` as the primary key.
 (Yes, we know about the kind of data in the file.
 You need to find a workaround for it)